productpeople/gatsby-starter-deck/src/slides/01-intro.md

 ---

-> Inscrutable icons litter the face of the devices even though the research
+> A great product manager has the brain of an engineer, the heart of a
-> community has long demonstrated that people cannot remember the meaning of
+> designer, and the speech of a diplomat.
-> more than a small number of icons […] Who can remember what each icon
-> means?
-Not me.
-> <cite>Don Norman</cite>
+> <cite>Deep Nishar</cite>

 ---